IPL-1 Core Isolated Perfused Lung System for Mouse

 - Investigation of ventilation and perfusion in the isolated mouse lung

-- Continuous measurement of respiratory mechanics (tidal volume, airway resistance, dynamic compliance) and perfusate characteristics (pressure, lung vascular resistance, pO2, pH)
+- Continuous measurement of respiratory mechanics (respiration rate, inspiratory and expiratory air flow, tidal volume, minute volume, dynamic airway resistance, dynamic lung compliance) and perfusion characteristics (pulmonary artery pressure, left atrium pressure, lung vascular resistance, pO2, pCO2, pH)

 Measured Signals and Calculated Parameters

-The following parameters are calculated from the raw data:
+The following parameters can be calculated from the raw data*:

 * Calculations are automatic when PULMODYN data acquisition software is used.